vfmd/vfmd-spec/doc/specification.md

 The _text fragments_ identified in the above procedure should be handled as specified in [processing text fragments].

+<span id="span-level-extensions">An implementation can extend the core
+vfmd syntax to support additional syntax elements.
+For every additional span-level syntax element, the implementation shall insert a rule in the above rule list, at a position at which it makes sense to recognize the particular construct.
+The rule shall determine whether a span-level construct begins at a particular position in the [input character sequence] or not, and if it does, how it should be interpreted and output.</span>

+[span-level extensions]: #span-level-extensions
+[span-level extension]: #span-level-extensions

 <h3 id="procedure-for-identifying-link-tags">Procedure for identifying link tags</h3>